 The kind of care patients are eligible for is dictated by their managed care provider or Medi-Cal, he said.

-"Historically there have been severe restrictions placed on access to psychiatric care," he said.- Patients Face Obstacles
+“Historically there have been severe restrictions placed on access to psychiatric care,” he said.

 Many families don’t have the financial means to pay for additional recommended treatments.